-schleich, a leading international toy manufacturer and supplier of realistic animal figures, has announced a new global initiative with the goal of producing figurines and playsets that are made exclusively of sustainable materials by 2027.
+schleich, a leading international toy manufacturer and supplier of realistic animal figures, has announced a new global initiative with the goal of producing figurines that are made exclusively of recyclable and biodegradable materials by 2027.
 To ensure resources are used for as long as possible, schleich is optimizing and certifying all products and packaging in accordance with the Cradle to Cradle sustainability principle through a close collaboration with the renowned consultancy institute and innovation partner EPEA GmbH.

 Sustainable play has been embedded in the DNA of schleich since the very beginning, producing highly detailed, high-quality, and extremely long-lasting toys for over 85 years.
 In its commitment to further reduce its carbon footprint, the company plans to invest ten million dollars to implement a range of sustainability measures.
 The first tangible results showcasing the brand’s efforts include the use of water-based paints on products and a significant reduction of plastic content in packaging.

 “Our figurines are timeless and have always been handed down from generation to generation.
 This longevity significantly reduces the carbon footprint of our products,” says Dirk Engehausen, CEO of schleich.
 “But we can’t rest on our laurels.
 We’re conducting research into long-lasting materials that conserve resources, making our packaging more sustainable and shortening our supply chains.
 By 2027, all our products will be recycled, bio-based, recyclable, or biodegradable.”